-Trigger Point Dry needling is a western style of acupuncture.
-This needle therapy is sometimes called intramuscular needling, biomedical acupuncture, trigger point needling, or myofascial needling.
-This therapeutic needling technique targets the nervous system through neuro-points, trigger points, motor points, and tight tender points in the fascia.
-These points are called ashi points in Traditional Chinese Medicine and don’t necessarily follow the Chinese Meridian System.
+Trigger point dry needling (or “dry needling” for short) is a western style of acupuncture.
+This therapy is sometimes called intramuscular needling, biomedical acupuncture, trigger point needling, or myofascial needling.
+The technique targets the nervous system through neuro-points, trigger points, motor points, and tight tender points in the fascia.
+In Traditional Chinese medicine, these tender areas are called ashi points, and they don’t necessarily follow the Chinese meridian system.

-Trigger Point Dry needling therapy, if done by a properly trained acupuncturist, has very few side effects.
-Soreness after the treatment can occur along with occasional bruising.
-If done skillfully, the treatment should not be painful.
+Trigger point dry needling therapy, if done by a properly trained acupuncturist, has very few side effects.
+Soreness after the treatment can occur, along with occasional bruising.
+If done skillfully, the treatment should not be overly painful.

-Trigger Points: Janet G. Travell, MD, (1901–1997) defined a trigger point as “a hyper-irritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band.
-The spot is tender when pressed and wil give rise to characteristic referred pain, motor dysfunction, and autonomic phenomena.”
+Trigger points: Janet G. Travell, MD, (1901–1997) defined a trigger point as “a hyper-irritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band.
+The spot is tender when pressed and will give rise to characteristic referred pain, motor dysfunction, and autonomic phenomena.”
 Myofascial trigger points can be inactivated by acupuncture dry needling.

-Motor Points: Also known as motor end plates or neuro-muscular junctions.
+Motor points: Also known as motor end plates or neuro-muscular junctions.
 These are locations where the nerves in the body connect to the muscles.
-When dysfunction occurs at the motor point, a cascade of events take place called the pain-spasm cycle.
-The muscle in spasm squeezes the nerves and blood vessels that feed it.
-Ironically, it takes energy and nourishment via the blood vessels to sustain the contraction and the supply has been cut off.
-Not only is the supply of nourishment cut off, but the ability of the muscle to clear out the waste products is also compromised.
-This creates pain and inflammation which causes further contraction which causes more pain and so on and so on.
+When dysfunction occurs at the motor point, a cascade of events take place, called the pain-spasm cycle.
+The muscle in spasm squeezes the nerves and blood vessels that feed it (ironically, it takes energy and nourishment via the blood vessels to sustain the contraction).
+Not only is the muscle’s nourishment cut off, but its ability to clear out waste products is also compromised.
+This lack of nourishment coupled with accumulated waste products creates pain and inflammation within the muscle fibers, which causes further contraction, which causes more pain, in a vicious cycle.
 Acupuncture dry needling can effectively break this cycle and restore the muscles back to health.